-- 1. Development consent is in place for a small bar at the venue. - 2.
-A Police submission was received and considered as summarised at submission analysis below. - 3.
+- 1. Development consent is in place for the use of the premises as a licensed restaurant.
+Council advised that they have no objection to the liquor licence. - 2.
+A Police submission received no objection and as outlined in schedule below. - 3.
 No public submissions were received relating to any issues with the application. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence on-premises (restaurant) liquor licence with primary service authorisation catering service extended trading authorisation will not be detrimental to the local or broader community. - 7.
+A Plan of Management provides guidance on how RSA practices will be in place whilst the liquor licence is being exercised.